All Episodes

 That's what they're showing me on TV.

-You know, folks, uh, people ask me all the time, what do you think is going to happen?
+You know, folks, people ask me all the time, what do you think is going to happen?

 And I don't know.

-And this is the first time in a lot of elections, uh, my gut's not telling me anything either.
+And this is the first time in a lot of elections, my gut's not telling me anything either.

-Now normally I get instincts.
+Now, normally, I get instincts.

-And what normally my gut says, go against the conventional wisdom.
+Normally, my gut says, go against the conventional wisdom.

 That's pretty normal for me.

-Normally my gut says, I think I know what's going to happen.
+Normally, my gut says, I think I know what's going to happen.

-My gut, I'm confused.
+I'm confused.

 My gut does not tell me anything here.

-The most honest I can be with you is tell you I have no idea what's going to happen.
+The most honest I can be with you is tell you, I have no idea what's going to happen.

 But at the same time, my gut does not say big-time Obama landslide.

-Gut also doesn't say McCain's surprise win.
+Gut also doesn't say McCain surprise win.

-And you know, I think the reason my gut is uh is not giving me uh guidance, as it were, is that I do believe this election is a referendum on Obama, up or down, and I don't know how that's going to play out.
+And, you know, I think the reason my gut is not giving me guidance, as it were, is that I do believe this election is a referendum on Obama, up or down.

-But I will tell you I do have some gut human reactions.
+But I will tell you, I do have some gut human reactions.

-Despite the devolution of pop culture, and despite the rise of a lack of thinking and applied thought in our culture having given way to a uh swarm of people who simply feel, and I don't know uh how large either group is, I don't know which one's the majority, thinkers or feelers.
+Despite the devolution of pop culture and despite the rise of a lack of thinking and applied thought in our culture having given way to a swarm of people who simply feel, and I don't know how large either group is.

 I just don't know.